celsasser/isay/readme.md

 `run` takes a script.
 A `script` should include one, and no more than one, top level _chain_.
 It may include ornamentation such as documentation.
 But does not support more than that.

-An important note regarding state and variables.
-The language does support lambda functions and will properly manage the scope of the parameters declared to store their arguments. **But it has no support for properly scoping variable declarations.**

 How to input a script?
 It may be input in one of the following ways:

 1. file: `mouse.js run --script=run-os-ls.js`